KnowThePepper

 The Chocolate Bhutlah emerged from American superhot breeding circles in the early 2010s, created by crossing the Bhut Jolokia (ghost pepper) with the deep chocolatey burn of the 7 Pot Douglah.
 The goal was specific: combine the Douglah's dark, complex flavor with the ghost pepper's structural ferocity.

-This kind of deliberate hybridization became common as the American pepper-growing tradition shifted from preservation to innovation.
+This kind of deliberate hybridization became common as the the American pepper-growing tradition shifted from preservation to innovation.
 Breeders began treating superhots as raw material for new varieties rather than endpoints.

 The Bhutlah gained traction quickly in hot sauce and competition communities, where its extreme output and distinctive flavor made it a standout.
 It belongs to the same breeding era that produced several record-chasing varieties - though unlike some, the Bhutlah earned its reputation on flavor as much as raw heat.